vishalbelsare/MediaCloud-Web-Tools/README.md

 You need to open two terminal windows and run one thing in each (so the hot-reloading can work):
  * `npm run topics-dev` or `npm run sources-dev`
  * `python run.py`
+    - if you get flask errors, run the `pip install -r requirements.txt` line again.
+On Mac Osx, you may need to run with --ignore-installed

 Releasing
 ---------